xojs/xo/readme.md

 Allow more extensions to be linted besides `.js` and `.jsx`.
 Make sure they're supported by ESLint or an ESLint plugin.

+### parser

+Type: `string`

+Tell ESLint what parser to use, e.g. `"babel-eslint"` if you are using language features that ESLint doesn't support yet.

 ## Config Overrides